Trinity Buoy Wharf

-Trinity Buoy Wharf is the site of a lighthouse, by the confluence of the River Thames and Bow Creek on the Leamouth Peninsula, Poplar.
+Trinity Buoy Wharf is London's only surviving lighthouse, located by the confluence of the River Thames and Bow Creek on the Leamouth Peninsula, Poplar.
 It lies within the London Borough of Tower Hamlets.
 The lighthouse no longer functions, but is the home of various art projects such as Longplayer.
 It is sometimes known as Bow Creek Lighthouse.

 History

 In 1803, the site began to be used by the Elder Brethren of Trinity House, now known as Corporation of Trinity House.
 The seawall was reconstructed in 1822 by George Mundy of Old Ford.
 The site was used as a maintenance depot, and storage facility for the many buoys that aided navigation on the Thames; and the wharf for docking and repair of lightships.

 The original lighthouse was built by the engineer of Trinity House, James Walker, in 1852, and was demolished in the late 1920s.
 A second lighthouse, which survives, was built in 1864–66 by James Douglass for Trinity House.
 The lantern at the top of the tower came from the Paris Exposition of 1867, where Trinity House had used it to demonstrate Professor Holmes's improved system of electric lighting for lighthouses.
 Initially it housed ('for experimental purposes') the optical equipment which had been shown at the Exposition.
 Michael Faraday carried out experiments there.
 It was later used to test lighting systems for Trinity House's lights around England and Wales.
 Both lighthouses were also used for training prospective lighthouse keepers.